-Frames are used on each stream.
+Frames are used on the control stream, request streams, and push streams.
 This section describes HTTP framing in QUIC and highlights some differences from HTTP/2 framing.
-For more detail on differences from HTTP/2, see Section 7.2.
+For more detail on differences from HTTP/2, see Section 8.2.

 4.1.
 Frame Layout